Hemorrhoids: A Common Ailment with Frequent Questions

 Common brands include Preparation H, Americaine, and Tronolane - although store brands or generics are available and will cost less.
-Talk to your healthcare provider if you need creams or suppositories for longer than one week or if there is bleeding.
+Talk to your healthcare provider if you need OTC creams or suppositories for longer than one week or if there is bleeding.

 What Else Can Be Done to Help Relieve Hemorrhoids?

 OTC remedies won't cure hemorrhoids, but can offer relief.
 Other options include soaking in a warm sitz bath of water (avoid the bubble bath, however).
-Moist towelettes specifically also made for hemorrhoids can be used after a bowel movement.
+Moist towelettes specifically also made for hemorrhoids can be used after a bowel movement, too.

 What if the OTC Remedies Aren't Helpful for My Hemorrhoids?

 Clot removal, rubber band ligation, coagulation, and sclerotherapy (solution injected to shrink hemorrhoid) are all options.
 These procedures are usually performed as day surgery, and may only require a local anesthetic.

 Which Surgical Procedures Are Used for Hemorrhoids?

 Rubber band ligation is the most common procedure for internal hemorrhoids and is effective in about 75 percent of patients.
 A rubber band is placed on the hemorrhoid to cut off the blood supply, and in a few days the hemorrhoid dies and falls off.

 A hemorrhoidectomy can be effective in up to 95 percent of patients for treatment of hemorrhoids, but is usually reserved for larger internal hemorrhoids.
 Your physician will be able to examine you and tell you about your best options.

 What's the Bottom Line on Hemorrhoids?

 Prevention is key here.
 Staying at a normal weight, avoiding long periods of sitting, not straining during a bowel movement, and extra fiber in your diet can help to prevent hemorrhoids.
 If you see blood during a bowel movement, contact your doctor to rule out any complications.

 Consider using over-the-counter remedies and warm sitz baths for minor symptoms, but don't hesitate to seek out advice from your doctor, too.
 Remember, hemorrhoids are a common topic in healthcare worth discussing with your provider.
 Don't let it embarrass you - you are not alone in dealing with this health topic.